Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 This notice comes from the establishment of their new NEP: National Emphasis Program.

-Thanks to the work of this program, OSHA inspectors will be able to target workplaces in more than 70 industries that are at “high risk” for heat exposure.
+Thanks to this program's work, OSHA inspectors will be able to target workplaces in more than 70 industries at “high risk” of heat exposure.

-Though the program is the Administration’s first for heat, enforcement tools like this program are important as they save lives.
+Though the program is the Administration’s first heat-related enforcement tool, such programs are important because they save lives.

-Under the guidelines of the program, inspectors are allowed to visit workplaces that were once limited to only being seen after receiving complaints or workplace injuries and fatalities.
+Under the program's guidelines, inspectors may visit workplaces that were previously limited to inspections only after receiving complaints or reports of workplace injuries or fatalities.

-With their visits, inspectors can assess whether workers are being protected and safe from high heat as well as other hazards.
+During their visits, inspectors can assess whether workers are being protected from high heat and other hazards.

 This program is a part of the Biden Administration’s broader efforts to address the effects of climate change through the use of a “whole of government approach.”